cerclecheung/graphql-react/readme.md

-This project is built on React, ApolloClient, ApolloServer and Express, PostgresQL, SequelizeORM and deployed on Heroku.
+This project is built on React, ApolloClient, ApolloServer and Express, PostgreSQL, SequelizeORM and deployed on Heroku.

 I chose GraphQL over REST to take advantage of this opportunity to learn GraphQL.